vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/configs-syntax.md

 ## Introduction to Configuration

 **Nebula Graph** gets configuration from meta by default.
-If you want to get configuration locally, please add the `local_config=true` option in flag files `metad.conf`, `storaged.conf`, `graphd.conf` (directory is `/home/user/nebula/build/install/etc`) respectively.
+If you want to get configuration locally, please add the `local_config=true` option in the configuration files `metad.conf`, `storaged.conf`, `graphd.conf` (directory is `/home/user/nebula/build/install/etc`) respectively.

 **Note:**

-- Configuration precedence: meta > console > environment variable > flag files.
-If set `local_config` to true, the flag files take precedence.
+- Configuration precedence: meta > console > environment variable > configuration files.
+- If set `local_config` to true, the configuration files take precedence.
-- Restart the services after changing the flag files to take effect.
+- Restart the services after changing the configuration files to take effect.
 - Configuration changes in console take effect in real time.

 ## gflag Parameters